ReactiveBayes/RxInfer.jl/docs/src/manuals/inference/streamlined.md

 ## [Callbacks](@id manual-online-inference-callbacks)

 The [`RxInferenceEngine`](@ref) has its own lifecycle.
 The callbacks differ a little bit from [Using callbacks with Static Inference](@ref manual-static-inference-callbacks).
-Here are available callbacks that can be used together with the streamlined inference:
+Here are available callbacks that can be used together with the streaming inference:
 ```@eval
 using RxInfer, Test, Markdown
 # Update the documentation below if this test does not pass